ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 : This document

+{: anchor="SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAMS_UNI"}

+The SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAMS_UNI parameter indicates the initial value for the unidirectional max stream limit, otherwise communicated by the WT_MAX_STREAMS capsule (see {{WT_MAX_STREAMS}}).
+The default value for the SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAMS_UNI parameter is "0", indicating that the endpoint needs to send WT_MAX_STREAMS capsules on each individual WebTransport session before its peer is allowed to create any unidirectional streams within that session.

+Note that this limit applies to all WebTransport sessions that use the HTTP/3 connection on which this SETTING is sent.

+Setting Name:

+: SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAMS_UNI

+Value:

+: 0x2b64

+Default:

+: 0

+Specification:

+: This document

+{: anchor="SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAMS_BIDI"}

+The SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAMS_BIDI parameter indicates the initial value for the bidirectional max stream limit, otherwise communicated by the WT_MAX_STREAMS capsule (see {{WT_MAX_STREAMS}}).
+The default value for the SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAMS_BIDI parameter is "0", indicating that the endpoint needs to send WT_MAX_STREAMS capsules on each individual WebTransport session before its peer is allowed to create any bidirectional streams within that session.

+Note that this limit applies to all WebTransport sessions that use the HTTP/3 connection on which this SETTING is sent.

+Setting Name:

+: SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAMS_BIDI

+Value:

+: 0x2b65

+Default:

+: 0

+Specification:

+: This document

+{: anchor="SETTINGS_WEBTRANSPORT_INITIAL_MAX_DATA"}

+The SETTINGS_WEBTRANSPORT_INITIAL_MAX_DATA parameter indicates the initial value for the session data limit, otherwise communicated by the WT_MAX_DATA capsule (see {{WT_MAX_DATA}}).
+The default value for the SETTINGS_WEBTRANSPORT_INITIAL_MAX_DATA parameter is "0", indicating that the endpoint needs to send a WT_MAX_DATA capsule within each session before its peer is allowed to send any stream data within that session.

+Note that this limit applies to all WebTransport sessions that use the HTTP/3 connection on which this SETTING is sent.

+Setting Name:

+: SETTINGS_WEBTRANSPORT_INITIAL_MAX_DATA

+Value:

+: 0x2b61

+Default:

+: 0

+Specification:

+: This document

 ## Frame Type Registration

 The following entry is added to the "HTTP/3 Frame Type" registry established by